See more details here.

 The Paleo diet tends to favor fat metabolism for energy versus carbohydrates.
 Excessive fat burning for energy activates the stress response and decreases carbon dioxide in the body (decreased carbon dioxide accelerates the aging process).

 The diet focuses on muscle meats which can be a bit inflammatory.
-We need a balance of anti-inflammatory like shellfish, whole fish, bone broth, gelatin, eggs and raw grass-fed dairy.
+We need a balance of anti-inflammatories like shellfish, whole fish, bone broth, gelatin, eggs and raw grass-fed dairy.

 I often see intense cravings in my Paleo clients.
 Paleo demonizes sugar, but all carbohydrates (starches, fruits, grains) eventually break down into single sugars in the body (glucose and fructose).
 Our bodies are wise and I believe cravings can lead us to appropriately filling in nutritional gaps.
 Cravings for sugar likely mean more carbohydrates are needed.
 Cravings for coffee can mean the body has an increased dependence on the bodies stress hormones and need to be addressed.